h15200/notes/typescript.md

 ## reminder type annotation for objects where you don't know the key

 `{ [key: string] : number }` // an object where the keys are a string (obviously) and the values are numbers

+## Syntax for nested generic classes

+`export abstract class View<T extends Model<K>, K> {}`

+Model is also an abstract class, so it needs an arg.
+The arg for model is K, which can be declared AFTER being used

+## Typescript And Express

+Because Classes were built in es6 in 2015, a lot of frameworks that existed before then don't work well with typescript.

+TS and JS libs can be navigated in three ways

+1. Use the lib normally, adding in basic annotation where possible.
+Avoid classes.
+2. Use a TS adaptor that has helpers for your lib and use classes
+3. Twist your lib to work with TS classes.